n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsdynamodb.md

+---
+title: AWS DynamoDB node - n8n Documentation
+description: Documentation for the AWS DynamoDB node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS DynamoDB

 The AWS DynamoDB node allows you to automate work in AWS DynamoDB, and integrate AWS DynamoDB with other applications. n8n has built-in support for a wide range of AWS DynamoDB features, including creating, reading, updating, deleting items, and records on a database.